Come to Guatemala for a unique blend of learning Spanish, sea turtle & marine conservation, volunteering, active volcanoes, Mayan culture & adventure!

 Volunteers pay a fee in order to cover the cost of their stay and contribute to the volunteer programs.
 It helps us make an impact in the community and provides you with an amazing Guatemalan experience!

-- First week in Antigua enjoying homestay accommodation & Spanish lessons before transferring to Monterrico - a cool pacific beachside location - for final two weeks volunteering in a local community right on the beach.
+- First week in Antigua enjoying homestay accommodation & Spanish lessons before transferring to Monterrico - a cool pacific beachside location famous for sea turtles and unique biosphere.

 In Antigua one morning is spent volunteering in a local school.
 As well as being a classroom assistant you will also assist during meal and recreational periods.